Name

 (note the mandatory preceding white space).
 There can be white space on either side of the =.
 Parameter names follow the same syntax as section names, and are specific to a section type.
 Unless otherwise explicitly specified, no parameter name may appear more than once in a section.

-An empty value stands for the system default value (if any) of the parameter, i.e. it is roughly equivalent to omitting the parameter line entirely.
-A value may contain white space only if the entire value is enclosed in double quotes ("); a value cannot itself contain a double quote, nor may it be continued across more than one line.
+An empty value stands for the empty string.
+A non-empty value may contain white space only if the entire value is enclosed in double quotes ("); a value cannot itself contain a double quote, nor may it be continued across more than one line.

 There is currently one parameter that is available in any type of section: